THE LEAGUE HISTORY

 OMJHL Words

-With his other three counterparts in agreement, the Okanagan-Mainline Junior "A" Hockey League was born.
-The Kamloops Junior Rockets, Kelowna Buckaroos, Penticton Junior Vees, Vernon Junior Canadians made up the fledgling league, which took to the ice to begin the 1961/1962 season.
+With his three counterparts in agreement, the Okanagan-Mainline Junior "A" Hockey League was born.
+The Kamloops Junior Rockets, Kelowna Buckaroos, Penticton Junior Vees, Vernon Junior Canadians made up the fledgling league, which would take to the ice for the 1961-1962 season.

 First League Game